-In fact, if oxo-bio plastics had been brought into use even a few years ago the enormous ocean garbage patches would not have accumulated, and the plastic would have biodegraded and returned to nature
+In fact, if oxo-bio plastics had been brought into use even a few years ago the enormous ocean garbage patches would not have accumulated, and the plastic would have biodegraded and returned to nature.

 It is known that conventional plastic fragments do not even become biodegradable for many decades.
-No government has ever defined what they mean by "a reasonable timescale" but they understand that oxo-bio plastic takes a much shorter time to become biodegradable than ordinary plastic.
+No government has ever defined what they mean by "a reasonable timescale" but they understand that oxo-bio plastic takes a much shorter time than ordinary plastic.

-EMF say that they are not sure that oxo-bio plastic will fully biodegrade, but we have seen no reasons (and EMF do not give any) why, once biodegradation has commenced, it should not continue until it is complete.
+EMF say that they are not sure that oxo-bio plastic will fully biodegrade, but they know that it is much more likely to fully biodegrade than ordinary plastic.
+We have seen no reasons (and EMF do not give any) why, once biodegradation has commenced, it should not continue until it is complete.